kolosovpetro/Computer-Science/README.md

 * **Liskov Substitution Principle** - `Proper abstractization, where all subclasses correctly implements methods from base class`
 * **Interface Segregation Principle** - `Clients should not be forced to depend upon interfaces that they do not use.`
 * **Dependency Inversion Principle**
-  * High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+  * `High-level modules should not depend on low-level modules.
+Both should depend on abstractions.`
-  * Abstractions should not depend on details.
-Details should depend on abstractions.
+  * `Abstractions should not depend on details.
+Details should depend on abstractions.`

 Computational Methods
 ---------------------
-* Numerical Sys. converter (Pure example how to break all SOLID rules in 1 class, **DO NOT WRITE CODE THIS WAY**)
+* Numerical Sys.
+Converter (Pure example how to break all SOLID rules in 1 class, **DO NOT WRITE CODE THIS WAY**)
-* System of linear equations solver
+* System of Linear Equations Solver
 * Polynomial Interpolation (Vandermonde method)
 * Discrete Integration (Simpson's, Trapezoidal methods)
 * Monte Carlo Method (Estimation on the plan finishing time)